godotengine/godot-docs/classes/class_button.rst

 | *Getter*  | get_clip_text()      |
 +-----------+----------------------+

 When this property is enabled, text that is too large to fit the button is clipped, when disabled the Button will always be wide enough to hold the text.
-This property is disabled by default.

 .. _class_Button_property_flat: